Octagon-simon/posts-api-wp/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin acts like a regular API that can be used to share your wordpress posts to other websites.
+This plugin creates a virtual API that can be used to share your wordpress posts to other websites.

 == Description ==

 **Posts API WP** is a plugin that helps to make your WordPress posts available outside your WordPress site.
-This plugin acts like a regular **API** that can be used to share your wordpress posts to other websites.
+This plugin acts creates a virtual **API** that can be used to share your wordpress posts to other websites.

 > All API endpoints are secured with an authorization key and this means that you have full control over how your WordPress posts are shared.